 8. Reporting Requirements

-For Section 3 covered contracts (construction exceeding \$200,000), subrecipients and contractors must submit the Section 3 Report to NCORR's Designated Section 3 Staff monthly, using the following link: NCORR Section 3 - Contractor Reporting.
+For applicable Section 3 covered contracts (for example, construction exceeding \$200,000), contractors must submit their Section 3 labor hours and/or qualitative efforts to the NCORR Program Delivery team with each progress payment submitted in Salesforce.